rmind/libqsbr/README.md

 [![Build Status](https://travis-ci.org/rmind/libqsbr.svg?branch=master)](https://travis-ci.org/rmind/libqsbr)

-Quiescent-State-Based Reclamation (QSBR) and Epoch-Based Reclamation (EBR) are synchronisation mechanisms which can be used for efficient memory reclamation (garbage collection) in multi-threaded environment.
+Epoch-Based Reclamation (EBR) and Quiescent-State-Based Reclamation (QSBR) are synchronisation mechanisms which can be used for efficient memory/object reclamation (garbage collection) in concurrent environment.
 Conceptually they are very similar to the read-copy-update (RCU) mechanism.

-QSBR is simpler, more lightweight and faster than RCU.
-However, unlike RCU, it requires *each* thread to register and manually indicate the quiescent state i.e. threads must periodically pass a checkpoint.
-In practice, many applications can easily do that.
-As a more convenient alternative, EBR allows user to mark the critical code paths without the need to periodically indicate the quiescent state.
+EBR and QSBR are simpler, more lightweight and often faster than RCU.
+However, each thread must register itself when using these mechanisms.
+EBR allows user to mark the critical code paths without the need to periodically indicate the quiescent state.
 It is slightly slower than QSBR due to the need to issue a memory barrier on the reader side.
+QSBR is more lightweight, but each thread must manually indicate the quiescent state i.e. threads must periodically pass a checkpoint where they call a dedicated function.
+In many applications, such approach can be practical.

-A typical use case of the QSBR or EBR would be together with lock-free data structures.
-This library provides a raw QSBR and EBR mechanisms as well as a higher level a garbage collection (GC) interface based on QSBR.
+A typical use case of the EBR or QSBR would be together with lock-free data structures.
+This library provides raw EBR and QSBR mechanisms as well as a higher level a garbage collection (GC) interface based on EBR.

 The implementation is written in C11 and distributed under the 2-clause BSD license.